statsbylopez/DataViz/Labs/Lab10.md

 display.brewer.all()
 ```

 In addition to Crayola-style names, a more general and machine-readable approach to color specification is as hexadecimal triplets.
 That's what is behind RColorBrewer.
-In other wors, Dark2 palette is actually stored:
+In other words, Dark2 palette is actually stored:

 ```r